 When you connect a new drive to your PC, Windows automatically assigns the next available letter after C, which is normally used for your system drive.
 So an external hard drive or USB thumb drive could end up as D, E, F, or whatever, depending on how many drive letters are already being used.

-This is all well and good, but what if you want to assign the drive letter.
+This is all well and good, but what if you want to assign the drive a letter?
 Maybe you want to use M for your music files or X for your top-secret X-Files.
-Here's how in Windows 10:
+Here's how in Windows 10.

-- Ensure that the drive your relettering isn't in use and that no files from that drive are open.
+- Ensure that the drive you're relettering isn't in use and that no files from that drive are open.